sosolidkk/sosolidkk.github.io/_pages/about.md

 permalink: /about/
 ---

+I’m a Ruby Full-Stack Software Developer currently thriving as a senior developer at [Nuuvem](https://www.nuuvem.com/-/about), where I’ve embraced the challenges of full-stack product development using Ruby on Rails, JavaScript, AWS, Docker, and both MongoDB and PostgreSQL.
+I take pride in optimizing performance, delivering robust features and teaching my peers random stuff.

-I'm a Ruby Full-Stack Web Developer, who loves listening to music in my spare time and searching for random information (the more random the better).
-I design mostly monoliths, but I also enjoy doing some scripting and Web Scraping in my spare time.
-I'm not too fond of Angular, but let's be honest, who likes it?
-You can find my dumb codes [here](https://github.com/sosolidkk/) and read most of my findings here on this 'thing' I like to call a blog.
+While I primarily design monolithic applications, I also engage in scripting and web scraping projects.
+I’m not particularly fond of Angular, but let’s be honest—who is?
+You can explore some of my code [here](https://github.com/sosolidkk/) and read my musings and discoveries on this blog, which I affectionately refer to as my little corner of the internet.

 ---